Pay for yourself

-Our hospitals are run by BMI Healthcare Limited.
-Some of our hospitals (BMI Southend Private Hospital, BMI Three Shires Hospital and BMI Syon Clinic) and some of the services in some of our hospitals (the oncology service at BMI Beardwood Hospital and the imaging services at BMI Mount Alvernia Hospital and BMI Three Shires Hospital) are owned by partner companies, each of which has a management contract with BMI Healthcare and forms part of the BMI Healthcare group.
+Circle Health, the independent hospital group, acquired BMI Healthcare in the year 2020 in a deal to deliver a new generation of best-in-class hospitals.
+Our hospitals are run by Circle Health Group (CHG).
+Some of our hospitals (BMI Southend Private Hospital, BMI Three Shires Hospital and BMI Syon Clinic) and some of the services in some of our hospitals (the oncology service at BMI Beardwood Hospital and some imaging services at BMI Mount Alvernia Hospital and BMI Three Shires Hospital) are owned by partner companies, each of which has a management contract with BMI Healthcare and forms part of the Circle Health Group.
 A partner company also owns the CT and MRI scanners at BMI The Meriden Hospital; this service is managed by UME.

-All these companies are registered at BMI Healthcare, 1st Floor, 30 Cannon Street, London EC4M 6XH and their full names and registered company numbers are as follows:
+All these companies are registered at Circle Health Group, 1st Floor, 30 Cannon Street, London EC4M 6XH and their full names and registered company numbers are as follows:

-Each of these companies may, to the extent relevant, collect, retain and use information about you and we refer to these collectively as 'BMI Healthcare' in this document.
+Each of these companies may, to the extent relevant, collect, retain and use information about you and we refer to these collectively as 'Circle Health Group' in this document.